 - Contact Us

-So, we have decided to provide firms with a roadmap which will greatly increase the prospect of durable and sustainable improvements.
-In doing so, we have developed a law firm specific model which draws on the work of John P Kotter, Konosuke Matsushita Professor of Leadership, Emeritus, at Harvard Business School.
+So, Richard Burcher has decided to provide firms with a roadmap which will greatly increase the prospect of durable and sustainable improvements.
+In doing so, he has developed a law firm specific model which draws on the work of John P Kotter, Konosuke Matsushita Professor of Leadership, Emeritus, at Harvard Business School.
 Professor Kotter is widely regarded as the foremost international authority on the topics of leadership and change.

-In this series which will span 8 weeks, we will set out the 8 steps to a successful law firm pricing improvement initiative.
+In this series which will span 8 weeks, he will set out the 8 steps to a successful law firm pricing improvement initiative.

 Most of us are familiar with the old cliché about it being hard to achieve engagement and a sense of urgency when there is ‘no burning platform’.
 There is a lot of truth in this.
 It is hard to convince law firm partners with incomes that 99% of the wider population can only dream of, that they have got it all wrong.